happymishra/invoice/README.md

    ]
 }
 ```
+Once the invoice has been processed and its data has been digitized,
-This API provides the digitized invoice details
+this API provides the digitized invoice details

 --------------------------------------------------------------------------------------------------------------------